kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 So every time you call the function, the default value is recreated.

 Other than that the pass by sharing semantics are the same in Python and Julia.
+If you passed an keyword argument into these functions in Python and Julia, you'll get the same behavior.

 In Python: